Widget

 HMAC-signed identify (production)

-• Webhook secret (shown once) — stays on your server and is used to sign the user id.
+• Signing secret — stays on your server and is used to sign the user id.

 1. Server: compute the hash